gabriellestock/MART341-WebDesign/WebDesignHomework/Assignment11/README.md

    - I selected a custom font and self-hosted it to maintain consistency in the brand’s visual identity.
 The font is stored in the `assets/fonts` folder, and linked in the CSS file.

 4. **Font from a Library**:
-   - I used **Google Fonts** to incorporate an external font (e.g., "Roboto" or "Lora") to enhance the aesthetic and readability of the page.
+   - I used **Google Fonts** to incorporate an external font to enhance the aesthetic and readability of the page.

 ## Additional Techniques:
 1. **Experimenting with Different Font Styles**: